 More than 2,500 reporters have opted to receive them by email.
 Alerts are also distributed to more than 5,000 news organizations via PR Newswire's national news feed, and posted on PR Newswire for Journalists.

-The deadline for each distribution is 3 p.m.
+Alerts are usually distributed around 1 p.m.
+EST, and the deadline for each distribution is 3 p.m.
 EST the previous day.
 For example, a health alert must be received by 3 p.m.
 Thursday.

 Submitting an Alert